Anderson Ruffin Abbott: Career

-Later life
+Debates

 At the turn of the century Abbott became embroiled in the debate between W. E. B. Du Bois and Booker T. Washington over social change.
 Siding with Du Bois, Abbott believed that Black access to higher education was essential and should not be compromised.
 Believing that blacks would be culturally assimilated, Abbott wrote: "It is just as natural for two races living together on the same soil to blend as it is for the waters of two river tributaries to mingle."
 With Canada's black population on the decline, he thought this was especially true in his own country and wrote "by the process of absorption and expatriation the colour line will eventually fade out in Canada".

 Death

 Anderson Ruffin Abbott died in 1913, at the age of 76, in the Toronto home of his son-in-law, Frederick Langdon Hubbard, (Toronto Transportation Commission Chairman from 1929 to 1930, and son of his long-time friend William Peyton Hubbard).
 He is buried in the Toronto Necropolis.
 Anderson Ruffin Abbott's archival fonds was donated to the Toronto Public Library by his daughter Grace (Abbott) Hubbard in 1963.
 A portion of it has been digitized and is available online through the Toronto Public Library, while the rest can be found as part of the Baldwin Collection of Canadiana at Toronto Reference Library.

+Abbott's home at 119 Dowling Avenue, also known as Dr. Anderson Ruffin Abbott House, was where he lived from 1890 to 1903.